 written to the custom audio data pointers are valid chip memory addresses.
 The

 pointers must be not null and inside BaseMem.
-The check is currently only

-implemented on the 68060.
 That feature works only in conjunction with one of

 the SnoopOCS/SnoopECS/SnoopAGA options.

 ChkBltHog/S This option checks that all

 bltpri) bit in the custom.dmacon register is not set.